morphism-ww/expertmode/README.md

-Source code for DST mode The New Constant.
+Source code for DST mod The New Constant.